-Some of these receptors contain proteins on their surface that bind some of the chemicals from the food you eat.
+Some of these taste receptors cells contain proteins on their surface that bind some of the chemicals from the food you eat.

 While others have ion channels that are activated by different chemicals on the area of the tongue.

 Once a receptor detects a particular chemical, it will convey the info of that particular chemical along with a series of neural pathways to the brain, where it will perceive it.